Hall of Famer Sam Jones, winner of 10 NBA titles, dies at 88

 The Celtics paused for a moment of silence before Friday afternoon’s game against the Phoenix Suns, showing a video tribute on the screen hanging among the championship banners above the parquet floor at the TD Garden.
 His No. 24, which was retired by the Celtics in 1969 while he was a still an active player, also was displayed on the monitor in the hushed arena before a still photo of him in a suit and the words ”Sam Jones 1933-2021.”

-“Another one of my dear friends lost,” Celtics broadcaster Cedric Maxwell wrote on Twitter.
-“Well, the banks are open in heaven this #NYE.”
+”Another one of my dear friends lost,” Celtics broadcaster Cedric Maxwell wrote on Twitter. ”Well, the banks are open in heaven this (hash)NYE.”

 Often providing the offense while Russell locked things down at the other end, Jones averaged 17.7 points per game over 12 seasons.
 The number went up in the postseason, when he averaged 18.9 points and was usually the No. 1 option for the game’s final shot for the teams that won 10 titles from 1959-69.